Oh-yk/CS470_EmotionDetection/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;To train the model

+Make sure that the target files(train.csv, test.csv, val.csv, finaltest.csv, train folder, val folder, finaltest folder) that you want to use for training are the files from the target dataset.

             python main.py [-t] [--data [data_path]] [--hparams [hyperparams]] [--epochs] [--learning_rate] [--batch_size]
                                         [--m [channel50]] [--n [stn]] [--l [regulizer]]